 Career prospects Positive Psychology and Well-being

-As a positive psychologist you focus on positive outcomes, like well-being, happiness, and competence instead of abnormal behavior and psychopathology.
-You focus on people’s strengths and talents.
-Positive psychologists can be employed in the broad domain of mental health services, schools and companies.
-Positive Psychology and Well-being endorses the mission of Tilburg University for its graduates to understand and advance society.
+As a positive psychologist, you focus on positive outcomes, like well-being and happiness instead of abnormal behavior and psychopathology.
+You focus on people’s strengths and talents and their positive character traits to help people cope with adversity and use available resources.
+You are concerned with the prevention of future problems, instead of addressing past and present problems.
+Positive psychologists can be employed in the broad domain of mental health services, schools, and companies.

 The field of positive psychology

 - Positive Psychology is concerned with building and fostering positive characteristics, instead of merely repairing weakness or vulnerability.

 - You focus on positive character traits like optimism, to help people cope with adversity and use available resources.
 Instead of just addressing past and present problems, you are concerned with the prevention or future problems.
 This forward-looking perspective places Positive Psychology inside the realm of coaching, education, and human resource management.

 Graduates work as psychologists, coaches, researchers, or trainers at schools and universities, (non-)profit organizations (HR departments or training and consultancy firms), and mental health care institutions.

 - Schools and universities are paying attention to talent, motivation, success, and strengths of pupils and teachers.
 This positive approach requires experts who can design and guide change processes on an individual, interpersonal, and organizational level (e.g., coaches, counselors, trainers, or consultants).

 - Companies need to match the right people with the right positions, but they also need to foster the talents and strengths of their employees.
 Positive psychology experts can help by using a different and more positive approach to employees' talents and functioning.